 - NOS Alive: This is a 3-day music festival at Algés riverside in Oeiras near Belém.
 The festival was considered one of the best 12 European festivals by the UK magazine NME.

-- Festival ao Largo: Free outdoor classic music concerts, opera, ballet and dance performances take place in Lisbon’s opera square, Teatro Nacional de São Carlos.
+- Festival ao Largo: Free outdoor classic music concerts, opera, ballet and dance performances take place at Lisbon’s opera square, Teatro Nacional de São Carlos.

 - Super Bock Super Rock: This is another 3-day music festival with internationally renowned bands, and lots of sun and beer, at Lisbon’s eastern waterfront area near Parque das Nações.